afrl-rq/OpenUxAS-SoI/examples/tasks/EscortTask/README.md

 Escort Task
 =======================

-A task for tageting surveillance at an offset of a moving entity.
+A task for targeting surveillance at an offset of a moving entity.
 This can be used to scout ahead or behind a convoy.

 Files:
 ------